 - Use more positive self-talk.
 We can replace our destructive negative thoughts and emotions with positive self-talk through the use of affirmations or power phrases.
 The aim is to condition our minds to focus more on what’s good rather than what’s not right.
 Practicing appreciation is another way we can train our minds to focus on what’s positive.

 - Be around inspiring people.
 We’re attracted to people just like us.
 If we spend more time around people who are positive, goal-oriented and willing to pursue their dreams in life, we’ll be inspired to do similar things.
 Having the right community or network is important for our continual evolvement.

 - Work with a professional.
-We’re always going through something, that may not be obvious to us at the time.
-Sometimes seeking out professional help to get to the root cause of issues we’re experiencing can be life-changing.
+We’re always going through something, that may not be obvious to us.
+Sometimes seeking professional help to get to the root cause of issues we’re experiencing can be life-changing.
 We don’t have to suffer in silence.

 The more work we do to clear out inner blocks or shift our internal dialogue, the stronger we’ll be mentally, which will help us use our minds more effectively.

 As we pay more attention to our mental health, we’ll experience a shift in how we think, the emotions we experience, the actions we take and the behaviours we exhibit, which will lead to a better quality life.

 Action Step: Choose one thing you can practice, either daily or weekly, to have better mental health.
 Make a commitment to give it the best you can for a month, at a minimum, and notice the difference it makes to how you feel and your overall life.